zsg857981535/single-cli/README.md

 ```

-> Usgae
+> Usage

 ```
-# it will clone tempalte respository to local, workDirectory default is template reposotory's name
+# It will clone tempalte respository to local, workDirectory default is template reposotory's name

 single-cli -n workDirectory